 These services include:

-Assists with replacement of birth certificates.
+Assists homeless people in Hamilton with replacement of birth certificates.
 In some cases staff can also help with form completion, provide information and referral relating to government identification, access limited subsidy toward the cost of replacing a birth certificate, and advocate where needed.
 A government-issued identification is often a necessary step in accessing health and income-support programs such as OW, ODSP and EI.